 Remember, addiction is a complex but treatable disease that affects brain function and behavior.
 Addiction and substance abuse can be successfully treated - with medication and addiction counseling - leading to a healthy, productive life.
 When evaluating addiction treatment or substance abuse therapy programs look for the following key principals:

 - Does the addiction counselor address multiple facets of life - mental, physical, psychological and social?

-- Does the addiction treatment program utilize addiction medication as well as addiction counseling and other behavioral therapies?
+- Does the addiction treatment program utilize addiction medication, addiction counseling as well as other behavioral therapies?

 - Can the addiction treatment process be custom tailored to meet your specific needs and addiction(s)?

 - Are all aspects of the recovery program and follow-up addiction counseling convenient?

 - Will the addiction or substance abuse counselor evolve as needed to meet your changing needs?